MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 - 100 and 70 degree, max y =1

 ### Lecture 23 <br>

+2023/04/10

+0000<->1500

+- average value
+- one of the most important examples
+- semi circle
+- average with respect to arc length theta
+- d theta is longer than dx
+- thus the average with respect to theta is smaller
+- length of arc is alpha r, think about 2 pi r

 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum

 ### Lecture 24